Willson Contreras Player Props: Cardinals vs. Dodgers

-On Friday, Willson Contreras (hitting .382 in his past 10 games) and the St. Louis Cardinals face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 10:10 PM ET.
+Willson Contreras -- with a slugging percentage of .636 in his past 10 games, including six extra-base hits -- will be in action for the St. Louis Cardinals versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 29 at 9:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Giants.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Dodgers.

 Willson Contreras Game Info & Props vs. the Dodgers